brockwc/SEI-For-UX/README.md

 **What is it?**

-GitHub is a source management system that is hosted online for remote version control.
+Git is a version control system, Github is a place where developers host and share work with others.
+Git is to Github as writing is to a blog.
 For developers it allows us to create clones, backups, and work together on our software.
-Some alternatives you might see out there are Gitbucket, GitLabs, and Source Forge.
+Some alternatives you might see out there are Bitbucket, GitLabs, and Source Forge.

 How GitHhub works: